wengxu/CSE-3901-Final-Project/README.md

 * Personal Profile: With data scraped from 3rd-party sites, users can view your information such as in-game statistics,contact information, and play-time availability.
 * Groups: Registered students can join a pre-made group of other students.

+testing is conducted by utilizing the built in rails resouces such as the auto generated message on websites and concole.
+In addition, test is performed by using the website interface.
+The built in test in Rails is utilized to some extent.

 ## Roles
 * Overall Project Manager: Alex